-Although the Mississippi State campuses are open to the public, facilities are limited to university, academic, and administrative activities and programs sponsored by university groups and other approved activities.
+Although the Mississippi State campus is open to the public, its facilities are limited to university, academic, and administrative activities and programs sponsored by university groups.
 Efforts are made to provide adequate lighting and fully functioning security measures, including access controls and emergency call locations.
-Anyone requesting afterhours access to facilities must have the approval of the appropriate authority prior to obtaining access.
+Anyone requesting after-hours access to facilities must have the approval of the appropriate authority prior to obtaining access.

 University facilities and landscaping are maintained to minimize hazardous conditions.
-Malfunctioning lights and other unsafe conditions should be reported immediately to Facilities Management by calling 662-325-5830 or, after business hours, by calling the MSUPD, 662-325-2121.
+Malfunctioning lights and other unsafe conditions should be reported immediately to the Physical Plant Department by calling 662-325-2005 or, after business hours, by calling the MSUPD, 662-325-2121.
 For similar issues on the Meridian campus, contact the University Police Department at 601-484-0199.
 Additionally, in planning and developing projects in both Meridian and Starkville, MSU employees consider how lighting and other features can be used to create defensible spaces and attempt to avoid creating situations where individuals would be unable to defend themselves.
-Consideration is also given to physical impediments to safety such as railings, ledges, and landscaping.
+Consideration is also given to physical impediments to safety such as railings, ledges and landscaping.

-Non-residential buildings in both Starkville and Meridian are accessible during regular business hours and during special events afterhours but are locked at other times.
+Non-residential buildings in both Starkville and Meridian are accessible during regular business hours and during special events after hours, but are locked at other times.
 When locked, they may be accessed only by key or key card.

 On-campus student housing is provided to students on the Starkville campus.
 A variety of options provide housing to both graduate and undergraduate students.
-Each student is provided with a key to his or her personal room.
-The external doors to the residence halls are always locked, except the residence halls with shared classroom and office facilities are unlocked from 7:30 am until 5 p.m.
+Each student is provided with a key to his/her personal room.
+The external doors to the residence halls are locked at all times, except the residence halls with shared classroom and office facilities are unlocked at 7:30 am and locked at 5 p.m.
 Monday through Friday.
-Access to the facilities is provided through the student's ID card and a card access reader installed at exterior doors.
-"Exit Only" and "Emergency Exit Only" doors always remain locked to prevent access from the outside of the building.
-These doors are to be used for their intended purposes only and should not be altered to allow entry.
+Access to the facilities is provided through the student's id card and a card access reader system installed at exterior doors.
+"Exit Only" and "Emergency Exit Only" doors remain locked at all times in order to prevent access from the outside of the building.
+These doors are to be used for their intended purposes only and should not be altered in order to allow entry.
 Residence halls with operable windows are equipped with locks that may be engaged by the occupants of the room.

-Information assistants staff the residence hall front desks that are located near the main building entrances to provide additional monitoring of who is entering and exiting the buildings.
-Each semester, initial floor meetings in the residence halls are designated to review specific rule enforcement.
+Information assistants staff the residence hall front desks that are located near the main entrances to the building to provide additional monitoring of who is entering and exiting the buildings.
+The first floor meeting of each semester in the residence halls is designated as a time to review specific rule enforcement.
 This is also a time to discuss fire safety and security.
 Other topics related to safety and security issues are discussed with residents as needed.